atharvawakdikar/-Intelligent-Home-Automation-System-Using-Gen-AI-and-IoT/README.md

 © 2024 S.B.
 Jain Institute of Technology, Management & Research.
 This project is academic in nature and shared for educational purposes.

+**Acknowledgments**

+We would like to thank our guide, Prof. Yogesh Narekar, and our institution for their support and guidance throughout this project.